 CBCF residents also have the opportunity to participate in various other classes such as Drug Education, Grief and Loss, Parenting, Smoking Cessation, and Nutritional Health.

 CBCF residents who do not have their high school diploma or equivalent (GED) are enrolled in and attend GED classes.
 They have the opportunity to progress through three levels of classes and to take their Official GED test while at CBCF.

 99% of CBCF residents lives have been affected by drugs and/or alcohol.
 As such, CBCF has volunteers that come in weekly to host in-house AA/NA/CA meetings

-Throughout a residents stay, they may take part in various other educational and recreational activities to include;
+Throughout a residents stay, they may take part in various other educational and recreational activities to include:

 Employment Center - This center is mainly maintained by the residents with the oversight of staff.
 Residents have access to a computer, the internet, a fax machine and a printer.
 The center has a resource library and resident employment center coordinators that assist other residents with creating resumes, cover letters and applications.
 The Employment Center is in addition to the Job Readiness class.

 Desktop Computers - Residents have access to stand-alone laptop computers on their living halls.
 These are purchased with funds generated by resident commissions and are used only by the residents to type resumes, cover letters, letters to friends and family and other class assignments.
-All computers available to Residents on their living Halls have many educational program installed such as Biology, Science, US History, World History, Math, Reading, and other applications that help the Residents prepare for their GED tests.
+All computers available to residents on their living halls have many educational program installed such as Biology, Science, US History, World History, Math, Reading, and other applications that help the residents prepare for their GED tests.

-Residents are encouraged to attend AA/CA/NA meeting in the community to assist them in their continuing recovery.
+Residents are encouraged to attend AA/CA/NA meetings in the community to assist them in their continuing recovery.
 Residents are also required to complete forty (40) hours of community service as well as to begin job seeking, obtain and maintain employment.
 As mentioned above, residents also attend outside counseling for issues such as mental health, anger management and domestic violence on an as needed basis.